syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Xamarin.md

 # Convert Word Document to Image in Xamarin

 Syncfusion DocIO is a [Xamarin Word library](https://www.syncfusion.com/document-processing/word-framework/xamarin/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or **interop** dependencies.
-Using this library, you can **convert a Word document to Image in Xamarin**.
+Using this library, you can **convert a Word document to image in Xamarin**.

-## Steps to convert Word document to Image in Xamarin:
+## Steps to convert Word document to Image in Xamarin

 Step 1: Create a new Xamarin.Forms application project.